Self

 L: Lower your voice.

-I remember watching an amazing TED Talk by Louise Evans.
-She explains how to master our behaviors through a method called 5 Chairs.
-Each chair represents a dominant behavior of an animal.
-When responding to something unpleasant, the first instinct of an EEP is attack mode, aka the jackal chair.
+Each chair represents the dominant behavior of an animal.
+When responding to something unpleasant, the first instinct of an EEP is attack mode, or the jackal chair.
 They assume the worst and fly off the handle.

-Whatever you do, don't react like a jackal.
-If you do, you’ll end up wasting precious time fighting over unimportant things.
 To de-escalate the situation, lower your voice.
 Even if you’re offended, it makes you appear unemotional.
 As a result, the person starts to lose interest, which causes the conflict to lose steam.

 A: Act like you care.

-EEPs are unhappy and feel powerless about their circumstances.
-Someone who feels powerless will find something small to critique.
-Maybe you forgot to buy milk or send a letter.
 It usually is not that important, but it will be treated like an emergency.
 Even if you’ve been relatively consistent, he or she will jump at the chance to correct you.

 Let’s face it: no wants to feel powerless.
 Everyone desires power.
 You don’t have to be Machiavellian like Frank Underwood.
 Maybe you want control over your finances or health.
 In essence, power is “the capability to direct or influence the behavior of others or the course of events.”
 So, you must play the part.

-Act like you care if you want to know how to deal with emotional people.
+Act like you care if you want to know how to deal with emotionally explosive people.
 Pay close attention to their words and express sympathy.
 You don't have to mean what you say, no matter how good your communication skills are.

 This sounds bad, but this type of person is unreasonable.
 It is pointless to explain or defend your actions.
 Simply apologize and handle the situation immediately.